dfiore1230/ha-mqtt_sensors/README.md

 ```

 ## Options
-- Change device type and availability window from the integration’s **Options**
+- Change topic prefix, device type, and availability window from the integration’s **Options**

 ## Notes
 - Requires the **MQTT** integration configured in Home Assistant